microsoft/fluentui/apps/bundle-size/README.md

 ### Fixtures

-A tool relies on fixtures represented by JavaScript files, fixtures are created inside each package.
+Fixtures declare exports that should be measured by the `bundle-size` tool.
+Fixtures are created inside each package.

 For example: